 2 March 2014 He was temporarily released on a very heavy bail.

-8 March 2015 Sevada was tried in Branch 28 of the Islamic Revolutionary Court of Tehran.
+8 March 2015 Sevada was tried in Branch 28 of the Islamic Revolutionary Court of Karaj.
 His trial followed immediately after Ebrahim Firouzi’s, and like Ebrahim he was charged with “action against national security through collusion and gathering”.
-Judge Maghiseh sentenced him to five years in prison but freed him on bail pending an appeal.
+In April, Judge Maghiseh sentenced him to five years in prison but freed him on bail pending an appeal, which was unsuccessful.

 4 July 2017 Sevada was summoned to prison to begin serving his five-year sentence.
 He is in the 7th ward of Evin Prison.